St. Paul Saints (1884–1900): 1886 & 1887: Northwestern League

 In the early baseball era, baseball team nicknames were informal and most often derived from newspaper coverage.
 While the early St. Paul teams were called the "Apostles" in baseball publications, historians reviewing local newspapers found the "Saints" nickname was used most commonly for the early St. Paul teams and the two nicknames were interchangeable.

 The 1887 St. Paul team again was known as the St. Paul Saints and St. Paul played the season under returning manager John Barnes.
 The franchise remained as members of the Northwestern League as the league expanded to eight teams.
 The "Saints" is a nickname that has remained in use by St. Paul minor league teams over one century of play.
-With the Northwestern League schedule beginning on Aril 30, 1887, St. Paul joined the Des Moines Hawkeyes, Duluth Freezers, Eau Claire, LaCrosse Freezers, Milwaukee Cream Citys, Minneapolis Millers and Oshkosh teams in league play.
+With the Northwestern League schedule beginning on April 30, 1887, St. Paul joined the Des Moines Hawkeyes, Duluth Freezers, Eau Claire, LaCrosse Freezers, Milwaukee Cream Citys, Minneapolis Millers and Oshkosh teams in league play.

-The Saint Paul Saints finished the 1887 Northwestern League season in third place, compiling a 75-45 record manager under John Barnes.
-With their third-place finish, the Saints ended the season 2.5 games behind first place Oshkosh in the final league standings.
+The Saint Paul Saints finished the 1887 Northwestern League season in third place, compiling a 75–45 record manager under John Barnes.
+With their third-place finish, the Saints ended the season 2½ games behind first place Oshkosh in the final league standings.
 Oshkosh was managed by Baseball Hall of Fame member Frank Selee.
 St. Paul Saints pitcher Bill Sowders won 34 games and had 266 strikeouts to lead the Northwestern League pitchers in both categories.
 Sowers pitched in 52 games for the Saints and threw 48 complete games covering 441 innings with a 2.14 ERA.
 Saints players Clarence Murphy scored 142 runs and Walt Wilmot had 18 triples, to lead the league.
 St. Paul first baseman Al McCauley notably batted .401 for Saints, collecting 199 hits on the season while finishing third in the league in batting average.

 Despite expanding to eight teams, the Northwestern League folded and did not return to play in 1888.
 St. Paul continued minor league play in a new league.